 ‘For love, you can do it’ – Romantic Floral Tradition Continues for Union County Couple

-MILLMONT, Pa. — An 82-year-old man in Union County is continuing a tradition that started 64 years ago when he married his wife.
-Every year, Melvin Bickle drives more than an hour to pick up roses to give to his wife.
+MILLMONT, Pa. -- An 82-year-old man in Union County is continuing a tradition that started 64 years ago when he married his wife.
+Every year, Melvin Bickel drives more than an hour to pick up roses to give to his wife.

 "Love has no end, you love somebody, it's for life and I love her more than anything else in the world," Melvin said.